 A company should either not charge any fees upfront until they perform at least some part of their service OR they should offer a money-back guarantee.
 If you’re supposed to pay upfront and have faith that they’ll do what they say, walk away.

 Tip No. 5: Get a good feel from your initial consultation

 Most debt relief services offer free consultations.
 That way, they can evaluate your debt, credit, and finances to see if they can help you.
 But outside of finding out if you’re eligible, use these consultations to get a read on companies you contact.

 Make sure that you feel comfortable and confident after the consultation.
 If they leave you with more questions than answers, or you have a sinking feeling that something is wrong, don’t move forward!
 Trust your gut and only work with someone that engenders trust.

 And always keep in mind, these consultations are free with no obligation.
 So, although the representative may push you to sign up immediately, there’s no requirement to do so.
 You can thank them for their time, hang up and take time to consider what you want to do.
 You should never feel rushed or pressured into making a decision.

 Government debt relief programs

-There are times that the federal government steps in to help consumers who are struggling with a specific type of debt.
-These programs usually have a limited lifespan – Congress will set them up during a crisis and continue to renew the programs until most consumers have recovered.
-Many of the programs you see outlined below were started around the housing crisis of 2008 and the Great Recession of 2009.
+There are times that the federal government steps in to help consumers with a specific type of debt.
+These programs usually have a limited lifespan.
+Congress will set them up during a crisis and continue to renew them until consumers recover.
+Many of the programs you see outlined below started after the housing crisis of 2008 and the Great Recession of 2009.

 Federal student loan repayment plans